maxckelly/webIntroduction/README.md

 1993: First Online Dating Site, Match.com launches. - WORK IN PROGRESS

-By 1993 the internet was well and truely established into modern day society large business were being built and the power of the internet was truely being shown.
+By 1993 the internet was well and truly established into modern day society, large businesses were being built and the power of the internet was truly being shown.
 One way this was done was the ability to connect two people together with the goal of finding love.
 Match.com was founded by Gary Kremen,

 2000: Dotcom bubble bursts - WORK IN PROGRESS